Movement 21: Elections

-In the parliamentary elections in 2017, the party formed a coalition with Alternative for Bulgarian Revival (ABV), together receiving 54,412 actual votes, or 1.59% support, with 54.07% turnout.

-In the April 2021 parliamentary elections, the party was part of the Stand Up!
+In the 2017 Bulgarian parliamentary election, the party formed a coalition with Alternative for Bulgarian Revival (ABV), together receiving 54,412 actual votes, or 1.59% support, with 54.07% turnout.
+In the April 2021 Bulgarian parliamentary election, the party was part of the Stand Up!
 Mafia, Get Out! coalition which received 4,64% of the popular vote and 14 seats in the National Assembly.